Adoption and Foster Care

 In 2004, Jeff led an influential research project at Harvard called Listening to Parents: Overcoming Barriers to the Adoption of Children from Foster Care.
 The research was the basis for nationwide reform of how public and private child welfare agencies serve prospective adoptive parents.

 In 2009, Jeff founded a non-profit organization, Listening to Parents, to work towards the elimination of adoption barriers on a national level.
-In this ongoing role, he has led federal adoption reform efforts, published opinion pieces in the Washington Post and other major outlets, and testified before Congress.
+In this ongoing role, he led federal adoption reform efforts, published opinion pieces in the Washington Post and other major outlets, and testified before Congress.

 North Dakota: Led performance audit of adoption and foster care services in the state of North Dakota.
 Led focus groups of agency staff, adoptive parents, and foster parents.
 Report to the State Auditor resulted in widespread changes to the adoption and foster care system in North Dakota.